ktht/asetup/README.md

 It's the responsibility of the user to set up the environment properly.
 Ideally, these environment variables would be propagated from [standard shell scripts](https://code.visualstudio.com/docs/supporting/faq#_resolving-shell-environment-fails) to IntelliSense, but as other have [noted](https://github.com/microsoft/vscode-cpptools/issues/11186) it's not really the case.
 Furthermore, while propagating environment variables from a container is theoretically [possible](https://code.visualstudio.com/docs/devcontainers/attach-container#_variables-in-attached-container-configuration-files), it's probably too difficult to propagate anything from a *shell session* that's already running in the container to IntelliSense.
+That's also probably why VSCode is unable to detect the compiler when attaching to a Docker container where the environment was set up manually.
-Ideally, these include paths could be passed to IntelliSense the same way paths to Python modules are (i.e., by dumping them to a text file like `env.txt` as shown [here](https://gitlab.cern.ch/atlas/athena/-/blob/main/.vscode/IDEHelperScripts/Setup.cmake) and then passing the text file to [`"python.envFile"` setting](https://code.visualstudio.com/docs/python/environments#_environment-variable-definitions-file), but C/C++ IntelliSense configuration doesn't support this feature yet.
+Ideally, these paths could be passed to IntelliSense the same way as paths to Python modules (i.e., by dumping them to a text file like `env.txt` as shown [here](https://gitlab.cern.ch/atlas/athena/-/blob/main/.vscode/IDEHelperScripts/Setup.cmake) and then passing the text file to [`"python.envFile"` setting](https://code.visualstudio.com/docs/python/environments#_environment-variable-definitions-file), but C/C++ IntelliSense configuration doesn't support this feature yet.

 The solution to this conundrum isn't elegant but it's guaranteed to work.
 First, you need to patch the `c_cpp_properties.json` file as follows: